 The Making Home Affordable Refinance Program was opened to all participating mortgage brokers, bankers and lenders on March 19, 2012.

-- Option A) Contact a Harp Approval HARP Lender mortgage professional at (888) 883-7396
+- Option A) Contact a HARP Lender at 888-627-6802

-Info) Some Friendly Professional Advice And Perspective:
+Info) Some Friendly Professional Advice About Starting The HARP Mortgage Program: